 A compartments refers to the collection of muscles, nerves, and blood vessels in the arms, legs, and elsewhere.
 The body’s muscles, nerves, and blood vessels are covered or encased in a tough membrane called the fascia.
 The role of fascia is to keep the these tissues in place.
 Fascia does not stretch or expand easily.

-The drawing below depicts the “compartment” area between the knee and ankle where there are four major muscle compartments: anterior, lateral, superficial posterior, deep posterior.
+The “compartment” area between the knee and ankle where there are four major muscle compartments: anterior, lateral, superficial posterior, deep posterior.

 Treatment for Acute Compartment Syndrome